Riding Lawn Mower Won't Start

 Fitting A Coil

-Coil failure is common as these components work hard.
-Fitting a new one is a simple job, no special tools are needed.
+Coil (also known as Armature) failure is common as these components work hard.
+Fitting a new one is a simple job; no special tools are needed.
 Only the engine covers need to be removed.
 When fitting the coil, an air gap must be maintained between the flywheel and the coil.

 The Shear Key

-The symptoms can be varied, such as no start, poor running, back firing, weak spark.
-The repair of the shear key isn't covered here, but you can check out "Lawn mower shear key replacement", it's for a walk behind mower, but the set up is close to identical.
+The symptoms of a broken shear key vary – no start, poor running, backfiring, weak spark.
+The repair of the shear key isn’t covered here, but you can check out “Lawn mower shear key replacement”.
+It’s for a walk-behind mower, but the setup is close to identical.

 Related Questions

-Why does my lawn mower sputter then die?
-This commonly happens when the carburettor is dirty or the gas is bad.
-Removing and cleaning the carburettor gas bowl will usually fix the problem, but you'll need to be sure your gas is fresh.
+Why does my lawnmower sputter and then die?
+This commonly happens when the carburetor is dirty, or the gas is bad.
+Removing and cleaning the carburetor gas bowl will usually fix the problem, but you’ll need to be sure your gas is fresh.
 Gas older than one month is likely stale.

-Is it normal for a new lawn mower to smoke?
-No, a healthy mower engine shouldn't smoke.
-Blue / white smoke is a sign that your mower is burning oil, this sometimes happens if it's over filled with oil.
-Black smoke means it's getting too much gas, try cleaning or replacing the air filter.
+Is it normal for a new lawnmower to smoke?
+A healthy mower engine shouldn’t smoke.
+Blue/white smoke is a sign that your mower is burning oil; this sometimes happens if it’s overfilled with oil.
+Black smoke means it’s getting too much gas, try cleaning or replacing the air filter.